benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 ## Clear the routes cache

 [Laravel's routes](https://laravel.com/docs/9.x/routing) are an essential part of your web application or API.
 Resolving a route can take time if you have a lot of them and as you guessed, caching helps for that.

+When using the following command, Laravel will delete *bootstrap/cache/routes-v7.php*.

 ```bash
 php artisan route:clear